deta/cloud-docs/docs/Lib.md

     - Description: the key of the item to be updated.

 ##### Set and Trim
 - **Set** : `Set` is practiced through normal key-value pairs.
-The update operation changes the values of the attributes provided in the `updates` object if the attribute already exists.
+The update operation changes the values of the attributes provided in the `updates` dict if the attribute already exists.
 If not, it adds the attribute to the item with the corresponding value.

-- **Trim**: For removing an attribute from an item, the util `base.util.trim()` must be used as the value of an attribute in the `updates` object.
+- **Trim**: For removing an attribute from an item, the util `base.util.trim()` must be used as the value of an attribute in the `updates` dict.

 #### Code Example